Open Fasciotomy for Acute Compartment Syndrome

-The bulbous portion is removed and the remainder of the tendon is repaired back onto intself.
+The bulbous portion is removed and the remainder of the tendon is repaired back onto itself.

-Split thickness tear before and after excision of portion of tear
+Split-thickness tear before and after excision of a portion of the tear

 Flattening of Peroneus Brevis before and after repair

-This is a close up view of th repair and the muscle adhered to the front of the tendon
+This is a close-up view of the repair and the muscle adhered to the front of the tendon